-Giving birth made my mother extremely ill.
+Giving birth made my mom really sick.
 She was in the hospital for weeks.
-To this day my mom tells me I owe my life to Gram being there, taking care of me while she was hospitalized.
-My father was again missing in action.
+I owe my life to grandmother being there.
+My father missing in action.

-One night Gram had enough of my father not taking care of his family.
-So she went looking for him and started her search at his Mom’s.
+One night Gram had enough of my father’s disappearance.
+She went looking for him and started at his Mom’s.

-None of us had any idea yet why my father was hiding or what he was running from, but Gram found him there on Grammy’s couch.
-He was just sitting there watching TV, as if neglecting your newborn and sick wife was a perfectly acceptable thing to do.
-She yelled at him and his mother, telling them about themselves and how ridiculous it was that she could allow him to be so irresponsible.
-She told him he should be ashamed, laying around like a kid when he has a child of his own now.
-I guess the deserved ridicule worked because after that beratement he finally came home.
+None of us had any idea why my father was hiding or what he was running from, but Gram found him there on Grammy’s couch.
+He was just sitting there watching TV, as if neglecting your newborn and sick wife was acceptable.

 My mother began to feel better and for my family things started to improve.
 My mom was working, going to school, and learning to navigate the city.
 My Dad was trying his hardest to be successful with his businesses.

 One night after showing an apartment to some potential tenants my father was robbed and pistol whipped for the few hundred dollars he had on him.
 He came home that night bruised and bloody.

 I was still too young to remember, but they told me I could sense the trauma and lifted my little baby arms to his wounds with a cold compress.